-For most students currently at McGill, the concept of going off to war with thousands of their peers would be unthinkable.
-Yet, for students attending McGill from 1914 to 1918 and again between 1939 and 1945, this was the horrible reality they faced.
-McGill made tremendous contributions to both World Wars.
-By the end of World War I, more than 3,000 McGill men and women had enlisted, and 363 had lost their lives.
-In the World War that followed 20 years later 5,568 McGill students, alumni and staff enlisted and by the war’s end 298 of them had been killed, and 52 were prisoners of war.
-Since then, individuals from McGill have helped to resolve conflicts in Kosovo, Eritrea, Afghanistan and elsewhere.
+For most students currently at McGill, the concept of going to war with thousands of their peers would be unthinkable.
+Yet, for students attending McGill from 1914 to 1918 and again between 1939 and 1945, this was the reality they faced.
+By the end of World War I, more than 3,000 McGill men and women had enlisted, and 365 had lost their lives.
+In the World War that followed 20 years later 5,568 McGill students, alumni and staff enlisted and by the war’s end a further 298 were lost.
+In the years since 1945 individuals from the McGill community have helped to resolve conflicts in Kosovo, Eritrea, Afghanistan and elsewhere.

 The stories of individual sacrifice and contribution by members of the McGill community deserve to be preserved, so that they will outlast the uncertainty of collective memory.